LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 - Body of the message
 - Date sent

+Are there any other properties you think you might need or want?
+(Don't add more than one or two.)

 For now, all users will see all messages, even those addressed to someone else.